 Essentially, AI involves creating machines and algorithms that are capable of performing tasks that typically require human intelligence.

 AI and legal tech are particularly valuable for plaintiffs' attorneys because they operate outside the traditional billable hours model.
-This means they have the luxury of enjoying all that AI has to offer in terms of speed, efficiency, and cost-saving capabilities, without needing to worry about minimizing their bottom lines.
+This means that plaintiffs' attorneys can take advantage of AI's speed and efficiency, without needing to worry about minimizing their bottom lines.

 Types of AI used in the legal industry